tkhamez/neucore/doc/Documentation.md

 account can be delayed, e.g. by 24 hours after a token became invalid.

 As soon as the token was updated by logging in with the appropriate character, the account will be reactivated.

+### Prerequisite for roles

+Roles can be limited to players with certain groups.
+If configured, roles will be removed when a player looses the group(s).
+This does _not_ take the "Groups Deactivation" feature into account.

 ### Required and Forbidden Groups